written by Brad Blaser on July 24th, 2015

 The goals for the brewery were modest: to build a business that was tightly integrated with their family lives, to honor the place they call home, and to create a warm, friendly space where others could experience the creations.
 The goals for the creations themselves are anything but modest.

 Pfriem artisanal beers are symphonies of flavor and balance, influenced by the great brewers of Belgium, but unmistakably true to their homegrown roots in the Pacific Northwest.
 Although they are served humbly, each glass is overflowing with pride and a relentless aspiration to brew the best beer in the world.

 Locally owned and operated in historic downtown Astoria, Oregon, Fort George crafts original beers available only in the Pacific Northwest.
 Whether in cans or kegs, at the pub or on your front porch, Fort George beer brings people together in aromatic headiness and lupulin ecstasy.
 For more information about Fort George, go to www.fortgeorgebrewery.com or follow them on Twitter, Instagram, and Snapchat @FortGeorgeBeer.

-Look for Overdub IPA in grippy 16-oz four-packs and draft starting April 23rd, and from time to time throughout the year.
+3-Way IPA is available in 16-oz four-packs and draft starting May 22nd.
 Fort George beer is distributed only in the Pacific Northwest.
-For a location near you, check the beer finder at www.fortgeorgebrewery.com/beerfinder/.